simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-academy-vs-tryhackme-what-is-best/index.md

 cover: "/img/cover/An_animated_image_featuring_two_characters.png"
 coverAlt: "An animated image featuring two characters, one wearing a HackTheBox Academy shirt and the other wearing a TryHackMe shirt, each with a thought bubble above their head containing a relevant symbol for their platform and both characters standing on a see-saw that is balanced in the middle."
 coverCaption: ""
----
-If you're looking to learn cybersecurity skills, chances are that you've heard of two of the most popular platforms for cybersecurity education: HackTheBox Academy and TryHackMe.
+---If you're looking to learn cybersecurity skills, chances are that you've heard of two of the most popular platforms for cybersecurity education: HackTheBox Academy and TryHackMe.
 But which platform is best for beginners?
 In this article, we'll compare the strengths and weaknesses of both platforms to help you decide which one is best for you.

 ## Overview of HackTheBox Academy and TryHackMe